Frank Borzage | Biography

 Day Is Done has some broad similarities in subject and characters with

-- Both take place in the Korean War, during US retreats.
+- Take place in the Korean War, during US retreats.

-- Both have a very young private as an important character.
+- Have a very young private as an important character.

-- Both involve the blaring horn music used by the enemy.
+- Involve the blaring horn music used by the enemy.

 However, Day Is Done is very different from Retreat, Hell! in its main story or details.